MIDDLE SCHOOL STUDENT HANDBOOK

 We all dress differently for a variety of occasions.
 If your parent is in a business meeting they dress differently than when attending a sporting event.
 Our school uniform helps create a comfortable and focused learning environment and identifies you as part of the middle school team.
 It reflects a seriousness of purpose and a concern for your academic experience.
 Our uniform is intended to minimize distraction so that you can be comfortable, and focused on your school activities.
 Unless otherwise stated, you need to wear your uniform for the entire school day.
 Please keep the following expectations in mind:

-- The SAS uniform consists of navy blue bottoms with the embroidered SAS logo, available for sale in the Service Center.
+- The SAS uniform consists of a white SAS polo shirt and navy blue bottoms with the embroidered SAS logo, available for sale in the Eagle Stop.
 You show your respect for your school by wearing a uniform that is clean, neat, properly sized, and free from holes, tears, or frayed areas.

 - School uniforms must be worn as purchased and may not be altered in any way.
 This includes rolling-up shorts and rolling-down skirts.

 - Uniform pants can be ordered through Lands' End.
 Click on "Find My School Using My Preferred Number."
 The SAS preferred school number is 900054461.
 Lands’ End offers delivery to Singapore.

 - The embroidered school logo (on the bottom hem of shorts & skirts) must be visible at all times.